-Have you noticed that the preferred method of sharing what’s going on in your life has quietly shifted from status updates to photos and videos?
-It’s how we communicate now.
+The preferred method of sharing what’s going on in your life has inarguably shifted from status updates to photos and videos.
+It’s how we communicate.
 That’s why it’s so important to learn how to take the perfect selfie.

 Pro: A picture can be worth a thousand words.